 Next, toss the parsnips in olive oil, making sure they are evenly coated.
 This will help them crisp up in the oven.
 Season with salt and pepper to taste, or add your favorite herbs and spices for extra flavor.

-See also How long to cook hamburgers in power xl air fryer
+See also How to cook steamed fish

 Tip: Adding a bit of honey or maple syrup to the parsnips before roasting can give them a delicious sweet glaze.